nick-register/nick-register/README.md

 ## About me:

-- 🔭 I’m currently working on the fundamentals of coding through the modules on freeCodeCamp
+- 🔭 I’m currently applying to Internships and Computer Science programs hoping to break into Software Development
-- 🌱 I’m currently learning Javascript and Data Structures
+- 🌱 I’m currently learning Javascript and React
-- 👯 I’m looking to collaborate on Anything and Everything
+- 👯 I’m looking to collaborate on anything and everything
-- 🤔 I’m looking for help with landing my first job as a developer
+- 🤔 I’m looking for a mentor to help my career trajectory
 - 💬 Ask me about sports, dad stuff, or gaming
-- 📫 How to reach me: LinkedIn or email
+- 📫 Reach me via [LinkedIn](https://www.linkedin.com/in/nick-register/) or email me at nick.register1@gmail.com

 ## Contact me